Updated: 4 days ago

 Beyond Level V there is another level, “Intrinsic Values,” but we do not include them as needs per se because, while they are things people want, they differ a lot from person to person, and having them be poorly met often is not sufficient to inhibit well-being.
 For instance, someone may intrinsically value people all around the world being happy without having their own day-to-day well-being limited by the lack of happiness of strangers around the world.
 However, we recognize that specific intrinsic values can be needs for specific people (even though they aren't general "human needs" as we define it) - for instance, some people have low well-being due to believing that they can't achieve the big goals that they've set, but there are also many people who don't need achievement to have high well-being.

 While most people have all or almost all of the needs from the diagram, the degree to which people experience the needs differs.
 Hence the order here should be taken as only very approximate.
 Moreover, some people fully lack some of these needs, especially items lower down in the diagram, so these should not be thought of as universal.
+We also recognize that, although we've tried to be as comprehensive as possible, there could well be needs we've missed.

 An additional factor is that how much people seek a need depends both on the importance of that need and on the perceived difficulty of satisfying it.
 For instance, someone who has not had any water in a day will likely be very focused on finding water if they believe it is attainable, but if they believe it is not attainable, they may be focused on other (higher up) needs.